anfbermudezme/A.L.-Para-Machine-learning-usando-Python/README.md

 # Personal Projects

-I am A.F Bermúdez, a physics student at the National University of Colombia.
+I am Felipe Bermúdez-Mendoza, a physics student at the National University of Colombia.
 I upload my personal projects so that they can be seen by whoever is interested.

 The objective is to show all the projects I have worked on and which have contributed to my academic training.